Adapting to a New Culture in 2023: Step by…

 It is refreshing to see cases like this above, where immigrants adapt so flawlessly.
 However, two points make these exceptions.

-1st – The United Kingdom and France are neighbors with centuries of cultural, social, and economical entanglement.
+1st – The United Kingdom and France are neighbors with centuries of cultural, social, and economic entanglement.
 Therefore, the civilizational difference decreases thanks to mutual influences, and the expat adaptation is quicker.

-2nd – Even in the British-in-France context, there are plentiful examples of not-so-smooth adaptation, to the point of existing a mutual-help social network.
+2nd – Even in the British-in-France context, there are plentiful examples of not-so-smooth adaptation, to the point of existence of a mutual-help social network.
 The name of it is “Survive France”.

 Therefore, this advice is for anyone moving (or planning to move) between countries not that similar.
 And if you arrived here in this article, congratulations: you already know how to go through the worst phases of your new life.
 The German firm Archer Relocation designed the Expat Adjustment Curve, where the first stages remind what I described in a previous article, but with a different end: